The prospect of a new home is exciting. Packing up and moving your stuff – not so much.

 “The biggest mistake people make when they pack,’’ she says, “is not being specific enough.”

 Taking time on the front end to organize will ensure a much better moving and unpacking experience.
-Here’s a week-by-week checklist for moving to help you manage your schedule:
+Below is a bi-weekly moving packing checklist to help you manage your schedule:

 8 WEEKS AHEAD